aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/origin-of-linq-reporting-engine/_index.md

 ﻿---
-title: Origin of LINQ Reporting Engine
+title: Origin of LINQ Reporting Engine in C#
+articleTitle: Origin of LINQ Reporting Engine
+linktitle: Origin of LINQ Reporting Engine
 description: "Learn the concept of LINQ Reporting Engine to build a report C#."
 type: docs
 weight: 10